Air Force Aid Society

 - Sponsorship Packages – personalized based on needs of incoming member and family members

 - Personal Financial Management for budgeting, credit reporting, home-buying, and emergency assistance

 Personal and Family Readiness

 Pamphlets, books and videos discuss how to prepare for deployment, cope with separation, and come back together as a family.
-A&FRC staff works through units, spouse support groups, and with individuals to provide advice and help.
+M&FRC staff works through units, spouse support groups, and with individuals to provide advice and help.

 - Pre-Deployment Briefs: Mandated for deployers.
 Bring your Spouse!
 Check our calendar for dates and times